Led by: Dr Maki Rooksby, Institute of Health and Wellbeing, University of Glasgow

 - Researchers, academics and postgraduate students working in technology, physical activity, and/or mental health fields.

 - Medical and clinical professionals specialising in mental health.

 - Individuals with lived experience of mental health conditions or with caring experiences for individuals affected by mental health either concurrently or with a relevant history.

 - Software developers and industry researchers.

-We will announce the date and further details via email and twitter as soon as we have them.
-If you’re not already a member/on our mailing list, you can sign up to join the Network and receive email newsletters (usually one or two quarterly).
+If you’re not already a member/on our mailing list, you can sign up to join the Network and receive email newsletters (usually one or two quarterly), to keep up to date with what's happening in the GetAMoveOn Network.
 Anyone who wants to join is welcome.
 Follow us on twitter @GAMOnetwork